 The university encourages everybody to become part of our global network regardless of any potential disability.
 Personal interviews are conducted with anybody who would special considerations so that we can assist each person in their education journey.

-Future Generations University ensures equal educational opportunities for students who qualify as a person with a disability under the applicable laws (Americans with Disabilities Act of 1990 and Section 504).
+Future Generations University ensures equal educational opportunities for students in the online masters in community development program who qualify as a person with a disability under the applicable laws (Americans with Disabilities Act of 1990 and Section 504).
 Many students who were under an Individualized Education Plan (IEP) or a 504 Plan during high school will qualify for services, as will many other students who did not receive any specialized services during their K-12 education.
 It is the students responsibility to email our disability services representative at firstname.lastname@example.org to register for services.
 Documentation may be required and approved accommodations are determined on an individual basis.
 It is the students responsibility to inform faculty via letter from our office of the necessary accommodations each semester in order to receive accommodations throughout the semester.
 Professors are under no obligation to provide academic accommodations until they receive and discuss the accommodation letter with the student requesting accommodations.
 When a student has asked for disability related accommodations without an accommodation letter, a referral is appropriate and necessary.
 Faculty or students who encounter problems regarding accommodations are asked to notify Disability Services immediately.
 We encourage students to communicate with faculty at the start of each semester, but there are no deadlines to register for disability services.
 Students may disclose a disability to our office anytime during their education at the institution.
 Faculty may be approached by a student with an accommodation letter anytime during the semester.
 Though a student may approach a faculty member late in the semester with an accommodation letter, accommodations are not retroactive; that is, the accommodations do not apply to work completed before the students submission of documentation and the determination of necessary accommodations.